Orthodontic Terms Mt Airy, MD

 Arch Wire

-The part of your braces which actually moves the teeth.
-The arch wire is attached to the brackets by small elastic donuts or ligature wires.
-Arch Wires are changed throughout the treatment.
+The Arch Wire is part of your braces that actually moves the teeth.
+We attach it to the brackets with small elastic donuts or ligature wires.
+We also change Arch Wires throughout the treatment.
 Each change brings you closer to the ideal tooth position.

 Brackets

-Brackets are the “Braces” or small attachments that are bonded directly to the tooth surface.
+Brackets are the “Braces” or small attachments that bond directly to the tooth surface.
 The brackets are the part of your braces to which the dentist or assistant attaches the arch wire.
 Braces are one of the orthodontic services we offer to the public.

 Occasionally, a bracket may come loose and become an irritation to your mouth.
 You can remove the loose bracket and save it in an envelope to bring to the office.
 Call the office as soon as possible and make an appointment to re-glue the bracket.